 Use this screen to enable parental control and view parental control rules and schedules.
-You can limit the time a user can access the Internet and prevent users from viewing inappropriate content or participating in specified online activities.
-These rules are defined in a Parental Control Profile (PCP).
+To limit the Internet access time or to prevent family members from viewing inappropriate content and restrict online activities, the administrator can define a Parental Control Profile (PCP) for a specific home network user.

-Note that You can't configure parental control settings when One Connect is enabled in the Network Setting > Home Connectivity screen.
+Note that you cannot configure parental control settings when One Connect is enabled in the Network Setting > Home Connectivity screen.
 If you try to access the Security > Parental Control screen with One Connect enabled, the following message will appear.

-Figure 172 Cannot Use Parental Control
+Figure 175 Cannot Use Parental Control